String topology of finite groups of Lie type: Z l --root data and untwisting of finite groups of Lie type

-\begin{proof} The rightmost column is the canonical fibre sequence arising from the definition of $\Out(\bbD_G)$ as $\Aut(\bbD_G)/W$, and the middle column is a fibre sequence by the definition of the Weyl space as self-maps of $BT$ over $BG$.
-The bottom right horizontal map is induced by the composite $\aut(BG) \to \Out(BG) \xrightarrow{\isom} \Out(\bbD_G)$ and the middle right-hand horizontal map is induced by the composite $\aut(BT \to BG) \to \aut(BT) \to \Out(BT) \xto{\isom} \GL(L)$, whose image lands in $\Aut(\bbD_G)$ and which makes the bottom right hand square commute; see \cite[Thm.~1.2 and Rec.~8.2]{AG09}.
+whose image lands in $\Aut(\bbD_G)$ and which makes the bottom right hand square commute; see \cite[Thm.~1.2 and Rec.~8.2]{AG09}.
 That the induced map on fibres at the top right hand side is a homotopy equivalence follows from the standard fact that the Weyl space is homotopy discrete; see \cite[Prop.~8.10 and Thm.~9.7]{DW94}.
-It follows that the bottom the right square is a homotopy pullback square.
-The bottom horizontal maps gives a fibre sequence by the isomorphism $\Out(BG) \isom \Out(\bbD_G)$ and the fact that $\aut_1(BG) \homot B\cZ(G)$; see \cite[Thm.~1.2]{AG09}.
-As the bottom right square is a homotopy pullback square, it follows that the middle horizontal is sequence is a fiber sequence as well, establishing the whole diagram.
+It follows that the bottom right square is a homotopy pullback square.
+The bottom row is a fibre sequence by the isomorphism $\Out(BG) \isom \Out(\bbD_G)$ and the fact that $\aut_1(BG) \homot B\cZ(G)$; see \cite[Thm.~1.2]{AG09}.
+As the bottom right square is a homotopy pullback square, it follows that the middle row is a fiber sequence as well, establishing the whole diagram.

-It remains to establish the bijections in \eqref{eq:outrepbij} and \eqref{eq:autrepbij}.
+We now establish the bijections in \eqref{eq:outrepbij} and \eqref{eq:autrepbij}.
 The first bijection in \eqref{eq:outrepbij} is a consequence of the isomorphism $\Out(BG) \isom \Out(\bbD_G)$ already discussed, and the second is elementary homotopy theory.
 For the third, consider the pullback of the fibration